DataCanvasIO/HyperGBM/docs/en_US/source/example_basic.md

 ### Experiment Visualization

-HyperGBM supports user interface based on webpage by setting the argument `webui= True`, where you see all the processing and parameters information displayed in a dashboard.
+HyperGBM supports user interface based on webpage by setting the argument `webui=True`, where you see all the processing and parameters information displayed in a dashboard.

 Note: This function requires to install hypergbm with the command:
 ```python